pebender/alexa-for-lg-webos-tv/doc/implementation.md

 #### Retrieving the Bearer Token from a Smart Home Skill Request Directive

-When an SMS in linked to the user's Amazon account, request directives will contain a bearerToken (bearerToken).
-The SMS can use this bearerToken to retrieve the user's profile.
+When an SHS in linked to the user's Amazon account, request directives will contain a bearerToken (bearerToken).
+The SHS can use this bearerToken to retrieve the user's profile.
 Assuming the user granted access to their email address during account linking, the user's profile will contain user's email address.

-The location of the bearerToken in the SMS request directive depends the type of directive.
+The location of the bearerToken in the SHS request directive depends the type of directive.
 For the ["Alexa.Authorization" "AcceptGrant" directive](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-authorization.html#acceptgrant-directive-example), it is found at `directive.payload.grantee.token`.
 For the ["Alexa.Discovery" "Discover" directive](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-discovery.html#discover-directive-example) it is found at `directive.payload.scope.token`.
 For directives sent to a specific endpoint such as the ["Alexa.PowerController" "TurnOn" directive](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-powercontroller.html#directives), it is found at `directive.endpoint.scope.token`.
-The alexa-for-lg-webos-tv's SMS implements the retrieval of the bearerToken in the [getBearerToken](../src/common/smart-home-skill/request.ts) function.
+The alexa-for-lg-webos-tv's SHS implements the retrieval of the bearerToken in the [getBearerToken](../src/common/smart-home-skill/request.ts) function.

 #### Retrieving the email Address

-Once the SMS has the user's bearerToken, it can request the user's profile from
+Once the SHS has the user's bearerToken, it can request the user's profile from

 > <https://api.amazon.com/user/profile>